jbranchaud/ocelot/specification.md

 ## Specification

-The specification includes the Ocelot DSL and the Markdown equivalent.
+The specification for the Ocelot DSL.
+The markdown equivalent has been redacted, though most markdown syntax will still be valid within the comments.

 The Ocelot commit annotation should be wrapped up in the familiar YAML document delimiters:

     ---
     # Ocelot annotations
-    ...

-    ---
-    # Commit Header
-    // Ocelot annotations
     ...

 ### General Message